Aetna vs. UnitedHealthcare Medicare Comparison

 FAQ

-In many states where both carriers operate, Aetna’s Plan G premiums are often lower.
-Sample national averages show Aetna around $144 per month compared to UnitedHealthcare ranging from approximately $180 to $260 per month.
-That difference can equal $432 to $1,392 annually for identical standardized coverage.
+In many states where both carriers operate, UnitedHealthcare's Plan G premiums are often lower.
+Sample national averages show Aetna around $249 per month compared to UnitedHealthcare at around $220 per month.
+That difference can equal $348 annually for identical standardized coverage.
 However, actual pricing varies by ZIP code, age, gender, and household discounts, so local quotes are essential.

 Aetna offers Medicare Supplement plans in 44 states.
-It does not currently operate in Massachusetts, Minnesota, Wisconsin, New York, Vermont, or Washington.
+It does not currently operate in Connecticut, Hawaii, Massachusetts, Maine, and Washington State.
 Availability can change, and pricing varies by ZIP code, so verification through a licensed agent or carrier-specific quote is recommended.

 Based on NAIC complaint index data, UnitedHealthcare performs better relative to its market size.
 Its complaint ratio is below the industry average, while Aetna’s is above average.
 This does not mean Aetna provides poor service, but statistically, UnitedHealthcare generates fewer complaints per member.
 For beneficiaries who anticipate frequent interaction with their insurer, this difference may be meaningful.

 Yes.
-Medicare Supplement plans are federally standardized.
-Plan G from Aetna provides identical medical benefits to Plan G from UnitedHealthcare.
-The same applies to Plan N and High-Deductible Plan G.
+Medicare Supplement plans are standardized at the federal level.
+This means that Plan G from Aetna offers the same medical benefits as Plan G from UnitedHealthcare.
+The same is true for Plan N and High-Deductible Plan G. However, Medicare Advantage plans do not follow this standardization, as they can differ by state and county.

 For over 15 years, Matt Kiggins has been the senior editor at Simple Advisor, giving detailed advice on Medicare, life insurance, and dental coverage to thousands of clients in more than forty states.
 His demonstrated expertise in assisting people with their health plan selection is remarkable — it’s evident that he stands out among competitors as the go-to source for knowledge and support.